 The Difference Between Cross Nurse and Wet Nurse Explained

 If you’re a woman who has ever been pregnant, you’ve probably wondered whether or not your child could benefit from being nursed by another woman.
-In fact, this is something that has been practiced for centuries and can be useful to both the baby and the mother.
+This has been practiced for centuries and can be helpful to both the baby and the mother.

 This practice is known as cross or wet nursing.
-It refers to a situation where a woman nurses another woman’s child, usually one who is under one year of age.
-The practice has been used by royalty all over the world throughout history, but it’s still common today in some cultures.
+It refers to a situation where a woman nurses another woman’s child, usually under one year of age.
+Royalty has been used worldwide throughout history, but it’s still common today in some cultures.

 Cross Nursing

-It is when someone else breastfeeds your baby on a temporary basis.
-For example, the mother has gone for a walk and is delayed; her baby is crying with hunger and will not take a bottle; another lactating mother breastfeeds her baby just until the biological mother returns home.
+It is when someone else breastfeeds your baby temporarily.
+For example, the mother has gone for a walk and is delayed; her baby is hungry and will not take a bottle; another lactating mother breastfeeds her baby until the biological mother returns home.

-Cross nursing usually occurs between women who are very close: like two sisters or cousins.
-Sometimes, close friends who have children of the same age may cross nurse.
-It is very rare that complete strangers will breastfeed your baby without your permission.
+Cross-nursing usually occurs between very close women, like two sisters or cousins.
+Sometimes, close friends with children of the same age may cross-nurse.
+Strangers will rarely breastfeed your baby without your permission.

 Wet nursing a baby